sn0wbreak/sn0wbreak/README.txt

 - iH8sn0w for the dirhelper
 - msftguy for ssh_rd
 - planetbeing for partialzip
+- winocm for opensn0w
-- jk9357 for help with scripting
+- jk9357 for the help
+- sjeezpwn for the help
-- PythEch for the help with C
+- PythEch for the help
 - Christian Troger for website hosting

-Copyright © The sn0wbreak Team 2014
+Copyright © sn0wbreak 2014